sgost/fidisys-website/src/data/blog/integrating-graphql-and-restapis-with-stacked-architecture-in-flutter.md

       return res;
 ```

-There are variables that need to pass for the connection to the server to be successful and that is;  ***the appropriate graphql endpoint ,the client which is a dio client, the default headers and the appropriate query to be passed.***
+There are variables that need to pass for the connection to the server to be successful and that is; the appropriate graphql endpoint ,the client which is a dio client, the default headers and the appropriate query to be passed.

 **The graphql architecture/ flow**

-**Step 1:** The graphql query is sent to the server by the client as a string format.
+* **Step 1:** The graphql query is sent to the server by the client as a string format.
 The string format looks like the shape of the respective JSON, this including the variables needed to be passed.

-**Step 2:** The server then extracts the query string, validates and processes it as per the graphQL Schema.
+* **Step 2:** The server then extracts the query string, validates and processes it as per the graphQL Schema.

-**Step 3:** The graphQL API Server then makes calls to a database to fetch the requested data.
+* **Step 3:** The graphQL API Server then makes calls to a database to fetch the requested data.

-**Step 4:** The server then returns the requested data to the client as a JSON Object.
+* **Step 4:** The server then returns the requested data to the client as a JSON Object.

-### Fetching Data -Queries
+**Queries - Fetching Data**

 Fetching data from a graphql server you need to write a specific query in relation to the schema/ database you want to fetch the data from.
 You can then test the queries if they are well written for the specific data using the GraphiQL tool.